 If you’re passionate about your subject, having the time and opportunity to explore it in depth can be immensely fulfilling.

-The really great things are the genuine enjoyment that comes from working with others who bring different cultural experiences and skills to the group.
-Also, for someone who loves their subject like I do, to have access to extensive research tools and study resources that help you to improve your understanding is an absolute joy.
+For someone who loves their subject like I do, to have access to extensive research tools and study resources that help you to improve your understanding is an absolute joy.

 Funding is an important consideration for most postgraduate students.
 The good news is that, since September 2016, the UK Government has offered a postgraduate loan (PGL) of up to £10,000 for new Masters students.